Clifford Rainey: Public art

 He has realized a number of large-scale public art commissions, including at Liverpool Lime Street railway station, England, The Jeddah Monument, Saudi Arabia, and The 911 Communication Center, San Francisco.

 Exhibitions

-His work has exhibited extensively, with exhibitions in New York, Dublin, London, Dallas, Vienna, Tokyo and Germany.
-His work is featured in numerous public collections, including the Victoria and Albert Museum in London, the Corning Museum of Glass in Corning, New York, the M. H. de Young Memorial Museum in San Francisco, and the Los Angeles County Museum of Art, as well as in the permanent collections of the Museum of Arts & Design, New York, Museum of Fine Arts, Boston, the Irish Museum of Modern Art, Dublin, and the Montreal Museum of Fine Arts.
+Rainey's work has exhibited internationally including: the Ulster Museum in Northern Ireland, the Victoria and Albert Museum, London, the Kunstmuseum Düsseldorf in Dusseldorf, Germany, the Millennium Museum (also known as the China World Art Museum), and the Museo de Arte Contemporáneo in Monterrey, Mexico.
+His work is in the permanent collections of numerous museums including: the Irish Museum of Modern Art, Dublin, Ireland, the De Young Museum, San Francisco, California, the Los Angeles County Museum of Art, Los Angeles, California, the Museum of Arts and Design, New York, the Museum of Fine Arts, Boston, and the Montreal Museum of Fine Arts, Canada.

 Awards

-Rainey is a recipient of the 2000 Virginia A. Groot Foundation Award and the 2009 Urban Glass Outstanding Achievement Award, New York.
+Rainey is a recipient of an Honorary Coburg Glass Prize, 1977, the 2000 Virginia A. Groot Foundation Award and the 2009 Urban Glass Outstanding Achievement Award, New York.